 The Biostatistics Laboratory (located within the Department of Public Health Sciences) consists of a group of statisticians, data scientists, and research professional whose primary focus is on applied and collaborative work.
 Our members have a broad range of experience and interests, and conduct methodological work in addition to working with researchers throughout the University.
-We also participate in training and mentoring young investigators (e.g., advising on K Awards, attending journal clubs, etc.).
+We also participate in training and mentoring new investigators (e.g., advising on K Awards, attending journal clubs, etc.).
 BL members serve on various committees and participate in the academic life of the University.

 Members of the BL advise and collaborate with investigators on study design (including sample size and power calculations, protocol development and the preparation of grant and contract proposals), study execution (including randomization, data monitoring, and oversight of data management and other study procedures), data analysis and interpretation, and manuscript preparation.
 BL members are also available for shorter consultations, such as making recommendations about statistical techniques or software, providing guidance and helping investigators avoid common pitfalls when performing their own analyses, and discussing ideas for future studies or analyses.

 Investigators wishing to involve the BL in a project are encouraged to schedule an appointment during the initial phase of study/proposal planning, since statistical input is often most critical at this stage to avoid mistakes that are difficult (if not impossible) to correct later on.
 Investigators who have not worked with a statistician before are often surprised at the amount of input and value we can provide early in the process of developing a proposal or planning a study.